 Robert Thomas Shepardson, member of the President's Council on Fitness, Sports & Nutrition, is a Partner with SS+K. As one of the founders of SS+K, Rob has spent over 25 years working in public affairs, advertising and marketing.

-Rob currently leads the firm’s work for FWD.us, the new advocacy organization established by Mark Zuckerberg and other Silicon Valley leaders.
-In addition, Rob leads SS+K’s work for the AFL-CIO, the College Board, MSNBC, NBC’s TODAY Show, HBO, the Markle Foundation, and Sandy Hook Promise, the organization dedicated to reducing gun violence in the wake of the Newtown, CT, shootings.
+Rob currently leads the firm’s work for HBO, The New Yorker and Starbucks.
+Additionally, Rob has led SS+K’s work for the College Board, MSNBC, NBC’s TODAY Show, the Markle Foundation, and Sandy Hook Promise, the organization dedicated to reducing gun violence in the wake of the Newtown, CT, shootings.

 He led SS+K’s assignment for the Obama for America campaign in both 2008 and 2012.
 He served on the paid media team and oversaw the multiple creative campaigns to persuade, register and motivate young Americans to vote for President Obama.
 Despite predictions to the contrary, 1.25 million more young Americans voted for the President in 2012 than in 2008.
 SS+K also designed the brand for the 2012 Democratic convention.

-In the recent past, Rob led the firm’s work for Let’s Move!, First Lady Michelle Obama’s anti-childhood obesity campaign, and Joining Forces, her initiative to encourage Americans to help military families; the rebranding of the Democratic National Committee; the campaign to educate Americans about the benefits of President Obama’s historic healthcare reforms; and the youth-focused advocacy campaign to support the President’s energy reform legislation.
+In the recent past, Rob steered the firm’s work for FWD.us, the advocacy organization established by Mark Zuckerberg and other Silicon Valley leaders; Let’s Move!, First Lady Michelle Obama’s anti-childhood obesity campaign; and Joining Forces, her initiative to encourage Americans to help military families.

 Rob has a Master’s degree in Public Policy from Harvard University’s John F. Kennedy School of Government.
 He holds a B.A. from Franklin and Marshall College, where he graduated with a double major in government and biology.
 At F&M, he was a four-year starting quarterback and Academic All-American.
 Short Bio